Voltage Drop Calculator guide

 How to use the Voltage Drop Calculator

 The Voltage Drop Calculator is for early planning and learning.
 It estimates the voltage lost across a copper conductor run, then shows the percent drop and load voltage.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Voltage Drop Calculator